Dvar Torah Outliner

 parasha_name = item['displayValue']['en']

 Great!
 Now we have our citation for the specific week's Parasha.
-This ref will appear as a range, so for example, the week of Parashat Mishpatim printing parasha_ref returns Exodus 21:1-24:18, and printing parasha_name returns Mishpatim.
+This ref will appear as a range, so for example, for the week of Parashat Mishpatim , printing parasha_ref returns Exodus 21:1-24:18, and printing parasha_name returns Mishpatim.

 print(parasha_ref) # The ranged citation for the week's Parasha